fetchai/agents-aea/docs/tac-skills-contract.md

 </div>

 ### Transaction communication

-This diagram shows the communication between two AEAs and the controller.
-In this case, we have an AEA in the role of the seller, referred to as Seller_Agent.
-We also have an AEA in the role of the biyer, referred to as Buyer_Agent.
-During a given TAC, an AEA can be in both roles simultaneously in different bilateral interactions.
+This diagram shows the communication between the two AEAs and the controller.
+In this case, we have a Seller_Agent which is set up as a seller (and registers itself as such with the controller during the registration phase).
+We also have the Searching_Agent which is set up to search for sellers.

 <div class="mermaid">
     sequenceDiagram